sybrew/the-seo-framework/readme.txt

 		* Regression in Gutenberg: https://github.com/WordPress/gutenberg/issues/20206
 		* N.B.
 The postbox-handler dropdown icons also shift when collapsing.
 	* On WordPress Multisite, when a sub-sites is first accessed after an upgrade via FTP, they should now run the proper environmental testing procedure.
+* **Patched:**
+	* Added a workaround to [WP Core Trac ticket 49543](https://core.trac.wordpress.org/ticket/49543), where our new theme-color setting's clear button was misaligned.
+		* According to the ticket, this can be removed once WP v5.5 launches.

 **For translators:**